 Through a misreading of the text, Mary Magdalene has often been mistakenly associated with the woman who anointed Jesus’ feet with oil, wiping them with her hair and begging forgiveness.
 The mistake may have emerged from the fact that Mary Magdalene is mentioned in Luke 8, the chapter directly following the narrative of the woman who anoints Jesus’ feet (Luke 7:37).
 However, there is no evidence that Mary Magdalene had a promiscuous past, or that she was the same person as this woman.

 Mary Magdalene’s story is still one of redemption.
 When Jesus met her, she was possessed by seven demons – a number, which by some accounts, is thought to signify the completeness of the extent to which they had overtaken her mind.
 At that point in time, Mary was likely deranged, subject to fits of outburst, exhibiting an untidy, disheveled appearance.
 However, though her mind was altered, this did not affect her moral condition.
 Her behavior may have been extremely abnormal, but it was not extremely immoral.
 Jesus cast out these demons from Mary, restoring her sanity and redeeming her mental state.
 Following his restoration of her mind, Mary began to accompany Jesus and his followers.

-St. Mary Magdalene’s redemption and subsequent life of devotion to Christ serve as a powerful example of Christ’s love and power.
-Let us request the intercession of St. Mary Magdalene with the following prayer from Tom Cowan’s The Way of Saints:
+May St. Mary Magdalene’s redemption and subsequent life of devotion to Christ serve as a powerful example of Christ’s love and power.

 Tim Cowan’s The Way of Saints